nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The delete student feature helps users to delete a particular student entry by the student's matriculation number.

 The delete student feature is implemented in the `DeleteCommand` class and facilitated by the following classes:
-* `Command`. `DeleteCommand` extends `Command` and overrides the `execute` method, which deletes a `Person` from the `Model`.
+* `Command`. `DeleteCommand` extends `Command` and overrides the `execute` method, which deletes a `Student` from the `Model`.
-* `AddCommandParser`.
-It implements the `Parser` interface, which is used by all commands to read user input. `AddCommandParser` also checks the parameters of `AddCommand` and make sures that the input adheres to the specified format.
+* `DeleteCommandParser`.
+It implements the `Parser` interface, which is used by all commands to read user input. `DeleteCommandParser` also checks the parameters of `DeleteCommand` and make sures that the input adheres to the specified format.

 Given below is an example usage scenario and how the delete student mechanism behaves at each step.

-Step 1: The user executes `delete A1234567X` to add a student.
+Step 1: The user executes `delete A1234567X` to delete a student.
 The `StudentBookParser` class determines that the command called is `delete`, and therefore creates a new `DeleteCommandParser` instance to parse the command.

 Step 2: The `DeleteCommandParser` instance obtains the user input and checks for its validity.
 It then returns a new `DeleteCommand` instance to the `LogicManager` via the `StudentBookParser` class.

 > **NOTE:** If the input format is incorrect or not found, `DeleteCommandParser` will throw a `ParseException` to notify the user of the error, and the execution will stop.
 >

-Step 3: With the `DeleteCommand` instance, the overridden `execute` method is called to delete the `Person` from the `Model`.
+Step 3: With the `DeleteCommand` instance, the overridden `execute` method is called to delete the `Student` from the `Model`.
 The `LogicManager` then receives the result of the execution of the command.

-Step 4: The specified `Person` is deleted from the `StudentBook`.
+Step 4: The specified `Student` is deleted from the `StudentBook`.

 The following sequence diagram shows how the delete student operation works:

 ![Delete Student Sequence Diagram](images/DeleteStudentSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes the `deleteStud` command:
+The following activity diagram summarizes what happens when a user executes the `delete` command:

 ![Delete Student Activity Diagram](images/DeleteStudentActivityDiagram.png)